A characterization of quasipositive two-bridge knots: Appendix by Stepan Orevkov

 The Seifert graph of a connected link diagram $D$ is the graph $G_D$ whose vertices correspond to Seifert circles and the edges correspond to the crossings.
 Each edge is equipped with the sign of the corresponding crossing.
 We say that a diagram $D$ is reduced if $G_D$ does not have any edge whose removal disconnects $G_D$.
 Let $w(D)$ denote the writhe of $D$, which is the sum of the signs of all crossings of $D$.

 Suppose that $D$ is an alternating diagram of a link $L$.
 Let $b = b(L)$ denote the braid index of $L$ and $s = s(D)$ denote the number of Seifert circles of $D$.
 We define $d^{\pm}=d^{\pm}(D)$ as the number of edges of $\pm$ sign in a spanning tree of $G_D$.
+It is easy to check that these quantities do not depend on the choice of $G_D$ when $D$ is alternating (this fact can be also derived from Traczyk's theorem [25, Theorem 3]).

 Suppose that $\b$ is a braid with $b$ strands realizing $L$.
 Due to Dynnikov–Prasolov Theorem \cite{dp}, $w(\b)$ does not depend on the choice of $b$-strand $\b$ realizing $L$, which allows one to define the numbers $\rr^{\pm} = \rr^{\pm} (D)$ from the system of equations